Data

 How much new debt is disbursed?

 Debt service refers to payments a government makes against its loans.
 It is a product of how much was borrowed and at what cost.
 The cost of borrowing varies by the type of lender.
-Private lenders tend to charge higher interest rates than multilateral institutions.
+Private lenders tend to charge higher interest rates than multilateral institutions, which generally offer more favourable terms, known as concessional loans.
 As a result, countries with a greater share of private debt will face higher debt servicing costs on average.
-High debt servicing costs can put pressure on government budgets, increase liquidity risks, and raise vulnerability to global financial shocks.
+High debt servicing costs can put pressure on government budgets and raise vulnerability to global financial shocks.

 Debt service consists of interest payments and principal repayments.
-Interest payments reflect the cost of borrowing and tend to rise when debt is contracted at a higher interest rate or on less concessional terms.
-Principal repayments are the amounts paid to repay the original amount borrowed.
+Interest payments reflect the cost of borrowing and rise when debt is contracted on less concessional terms.
+Principal repayments are the amounts paid towards the original amount borrowed.
 Interest and principal repayments shape the size and timing of governments’ debt obligations and affect how sustainably debt is managed over time.

 Rising debt payments can squeeze fiscal space, forcing governments to divert resources away from investments in people and long-term development.
+When a government is committed to repaying creditors, these payments are typically non-negotiable, meaning when budgets tighten, it is often critical public services that absorb the shortfall.
 Servicing debt often outpaces government spending on healthcare and education in many developing countries.
+In the latest year for which data is available, 53 countries spent more on debt servicing than health, and 24 countries spent more on debt servicing than education.

 In what currency is debt issued?

 Debt can be issued in different currencies.
-The currency composition of debt shows the currencies in which governments’ debt obligations are denominated and indicates their exposure to exchange rate risk.
+The currency composition of debt indicates the exposure to exchange rate risk.
 Domestic currency depreciations increase the cost of servicing foreign-currency-denominated debt, even when borrowing levels remain unchanged.
 This exposure can increase pressure on public finances, especially during economic or financial crises.

 Is debt sustainable?